gitagogaming/Twitter---TouchPortal/README.md

 # Description
 Do things on your Twitter using Touch Portal

-• Send Poll Tweet: Engage your audience with interactive poll tweets.
+- Send Poll Tweet: Engage your audience with interactive poll tweets.
-• Send Tweet: Share your thoughts and updates with a single click.
+- Send Tweet: Share your thoughts and updates with a single click.
-• Send Tweet with Media: Enhance your tweets with captivating images or videos.
+- Send Tweet with Media: Enhance your tweets with captivating images or videos.
-• Change Profile Picture: Easily update your profile image to reflect your personal brand.
+- Change Profile Picture: Easily update your profile image to reflect your personal brand.
-• Change Display Name: Customize your display name to make a lasting impression.
+- Change Display Name: Customize your display name to make a lasting impression.

-# Features

 ## Actions
 <details open id='gitago.twitter.mainactions'><summary><b>Category:</b> Twitter Extras <small><ins>(Click to expand)</ins></small></summary><table>